 The menopause is covered under the Equality Act 2010 under sex, gender and disability discrimination, and is at the centre of an increasing number of UK employment tribunals.

 In July 2021 the Minister for Social Mobility, Youth and Progression asked members of the roundtable on older workers to look at menopause and employment.
-The subsequent independent menopause and employment report (18) and Government acceptance (19) was also underlined by the response to Recommendation 6 of the Women and Equalities Select Committees report: government response (20).
+The subsequent report and Government acceptance 14 underlined the importance of menopause support at work, leading to the Women in the Workplace 15 inquiry and corresponding policy paper 16 in 2022.

 What can businesses do about the menopause?